-- Infertility treatment if the infertility is the result of voluntary sterilization. - The collection or purchase of donor semen (sperm) or oocytes (eggs) when performed in connection with fertility or infertility procedures or for any other reason or service; freezing and storage of sperm, oocytes, or embryos; surrogate parent services. - Reversal of a tubal ligation (or its equivalent) or vasectomy.
+- Services and supplies associated with infertility treatment if the infertility is the result of voluntary sterilization. - The collection or purchase of donor semen (sperm) or oocytes (eggs) when performed in connection with fertility or infertility procedures or for any other reason or service; freezing and storage of sperm, oocytes, or embryos; surrogate parent services. - Artificial insemination, in vitro fertilization, or any related fertility or infertility treatment or transfer procedure.
+If you have any of these procedures done, benefits for all types of fertility or infertility treatment (including drug induced stimulation of ovulation) will end beginning on the day you receive the noncovered service and you will then be no longer eligible for any fertility or infertility benefits for the remainder of your coverage. - Reversal of a tubal ligation (or its equivalent) or vasectomy.